debiai/docs/documentation/dataInsertion/pythonModule/quickStart.md

 debiai_model_2.add_results_df(results_df)
 ```

-Now, both the data and the 2 models are ready to be analysed with the Debiai dashboard.
+Now, both the data and the 2 models are ready to be analysed with the Debiai dashboard, available by default at this url : [http://localhost:3000/](http://localhost:3000/)

+#### The next step is to [analyse your data with the DebiAI dashboard](../../dashboard/README.md).